LiamDai/Project_BoringMusic/README.md

 However, there is currently no similar architecture or media player like ExoPlayer in Flutter.
 Therefore, this project adopts the architecture of Flutter UI + Assets_Audio_Player Plugin (a third-party music player).
 This may be restrictive, but expect a better solution from the Flutter team in the future.
-At the same time, I tried to implement my own music player in another Native Kotlin Android music player program.
+At the same time, I tried to implement my own music player in another Native Kotlin Android music player project.

 All the music used in the project are from https://www.freemusicarchive.org/